Hexy00123/F24-DKR-Project/reports/Code_Explained.md

     for layer, x in zip(self.linear_layers, (query, key, value)) ]
 ```
-This ensures that all \(n \times n\) interactions are computed efficiently in parallel.
+This ensures that all $n \times n$ interactions are computed efficiently in parallel.

 # 5. Positional Encoding